codetaylor/dropt-1.12/docs/json/syntax.md

     + This string array defines blocks to be matched against the block broken.
     + Syntax: `domain:path:meta`, meta may be a wildcard `*`.
 Multiple meta values can be specified using `domain:path:meta,meta,meta`.
     + Example: `minecraft:stone:0`
+    + Note: These block strings are matched against blockStates and OreDict values are *not* valid.

 ---